Projects

 Hidden Utopias and critical engagement in climate change

-education through arts-based approaches
+education through arts-based approaches – Jo Raphael.

-Project summary: This project extends the 2024 post-doctoral research project with CRF allied member Dr Michelle Tourbier and Jo Raphael and Robin Bellingham.
-In 2024 the theoretical concept of ‘hidden utopias’
+Project summary: This project extends the 2024 post-doctoral research project with CRF allied member Dr Michelle Tourbier and Jo Raphael, and Robin Bellingham.
+In 2024, the theoretical concept of ‘hidden utopias’

-developed by Michelle was applied to the Deakin University’s Centre for Regenerating Futures (CRF) ‘Artifacts of the Future’ and ‘Time to Act’ projects.
+developed by Michelle was applied to Deakin University’s Centre for Regenerating Futures (CRF) ‘Artifacts of the Future’ and ‘Time to Act’ projects.
 These arts-based projects aim to help young people critically engage with climate change discourses and creatively envision more hopeful and sustainable futures.
 Drawing on theories from Ernst Bloch, Michèl Foucault and Ruth Levitas, Michelle proposes that utopian discourses are increasingly a crucial way in which power is produced and reproduced in society by political opportunists.
 By calling utopias ‘hidden’, the aim is to help draw attention to what is often hiding in plain sight, to critically engage with such discourses and to creatively imagine a more hopeful and sustainable future.
-Michelle has undertaken an analysis of project data identifying multiple layers of competing utopian imaginaries at play and has represented these in a visual format.
-The preparation for the publication underway, and a related Futures Forum presented by Michelle (April 2025) have raised valuable new theoretical directions inspired by feminist/ decolonial utopian authors.
+Michelle has undertaken an analysis of project data, identifying multiple layers of competing utopian imaginaries at play and has represented these in a visual format.
+The preparation for the publication is underway, and a related Futures Forum presented by Michelle (April 2025) have raised valuable new theoretical directions inspired by feminist/ decolonial utopian authors.
 This extension to the project would allow for the additional consideration of feminist and decolonial theory to analyse hidden utopias and investigate interesting conceptualisations of some of the more ‘hidden’ aspects of hidden utopias.

 This project was awarded $2,345